JJNod88/pp3_quiz_game/README.md

+# Bugs
+* I cant use my variable elsewhere
+    * Fix - I added global to the variable name in my intro function

 This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
 The last update to this file was: **August 17, 2021**

 ## Reminders